SDWebImage/SDWebImageHEIFCoder/README.md

 pod 'SDWebImageHEIFCoder'
 ```

-SDWebImageHEIFCoder contains 2 subspec `libde265` & `libx265`.
+SDWebImageHEIFCoder contains subspecs `libde265` & `libx265`.
 Which integrate the codec plugin for libheif to support HEIF image decoding/encoding.

 To enable HEIF decoding, you should add `libde265` subspec: